QDot 8086

 To apply that procedure in-place to each character of a given string one may use:

-: convert all lowercase characters of the%$str
+memory_uppercase_str, %$str: convert all lowercase characters of the%$strstring to uppercase;

 Another string transformation function exists to obfuscate string contents in a reversibly symmetric way.

-by 47 positions.
+memory_rot47, %$str: rotate all printable ASCII characters (but space) from string%$strby 47 positions.
 It’s its own inverse, that is, applying it twice one obtains the original string;

 One can also compare two strings to see if they are equal — that is, whether they have the same length and character sequence;